CousinThrockmorton/CousinThrockmorton.github.io/_pages/about.md

 Heyoo, I am Benny
 ======
 I am a data scientist based in Amsterdam.
-I work on machine learning and AI explainability.
-I am also a bike mechanic, teaching bike repair at the UvA Bike Kitchen.
-In all my work I am aim to facilitate exploration, collaboration, and continious learning.
+I am interested in the tools we use, access, construction, function and development.
+I am researching AI explainability, transparency and contestability as well as sustainability.
+I also work at various Bike Kitchens, common places to learn, collaborate, and practice DIY bike repair.

-I am always open for collaboration and fun side quests.
-Shoot me an email.
+I am always open for collaboration and side quests.
+Shoot me an [email](filipbenedek@gmail.com).

 <hr style="border: 1px solid black;">